 Back to writing: In February, I started building pages about Science - just the beginning of what is to come.
 I wrote the overview and discussed some ways in which Science can be taught.
 I wrote about Nature Journalling, which I love - time in the bush!

 I also wrote some skill pages in the Language Arts area - reading skills, writing skills, listening and speaking skills.
 This is really skimming the surface of what there is to talk about in Language Arts, but it is a start.

-As I work with SBI!, my plans and the scope of developing my website increases.
+As I work on my web business, my plans and the scope of developing my website increases.
 They continually spur you on with ideas, especially when you read the posts in the forum!

-Along comes March and I begin to listen to the Site Build It!
+Along comes March and I begin to listen to the Solo Build It!
 Video Action Guide , Day 7.
 It's about building traffic and building a quality links program.

 It is behind-the-scenes type of stuff, but the focus is: Keep building content!
 So, in March, I am writing mainly about History .
 I love teaching History at home and exploring it in many ways - so this was not difficult to write about.
 I have begun by writing the Overview and then explored some ways to teach history:

 I haven't finished yet.
 I'd still like to explore the use of Primary sources and discuss my favourite History Curriculum in more detail.